-Anger is not the enemy - Anger can show you that what is important to you is under threat.
+Anger is not the enemy.
+Anger can show you that what is important to you is under threat.
 Anger protects you from future betrayal.
 It warns you that you must do something about the reason behind it.
 The WAY a person chooses to deal with anger can sometimes be a problem, but not the feeling itself.
-There is often some confusion between anger and aggression.
-Anger is the feeling; aggression is the behaviour.
-REMEMBER: You can choose your behaviour.

-Shame is one of the most destructive emotions - People usually feel shame because they feel they are not good enough or that something is wrong with them.
-Sadly, shame can make the person who has experienced sexual violence fear talking to people who could be supportive, and who could help them see that they do not deserve to feel ashamed.
+Shame is one of the most destructive emotions.
+People usually feel shame because they feel they are not good enough or that something is wrong with them.
+Sadly, shame can make the survivor fear talking to people who could be supportive, and who could help them see that they do not deserve to feel ashamed.

-Loneliness - Many survivors feel they are unable to trust anyone.
-They might be afraid of sharing their experiences with others, and they might feel as though they are alone and that no-one could understand how they feel or what they went through.

-Emptiness - The feelings are sometimes so overwhelming that - in order to cope - a survivor buries them all.
+- Loneliness.
+Many survivors feel they are unable to trust anyone.
+They might be afraid of sharing their experiences with others, and they might feel as though they are alone and that no-one could understand how they feel or what they went through. - Emptiness.
+The feelings are sometimes so overwhelming that in order to cope - a survivor buries them all.
 These are called dissociated emotions.
 You may worry that other people will blame you, or you may have been told it was your fault.
 This is absolutely not true.
 Sexual abuse is always the fault of the abuser.

 There are people who understand these feelings and want to support you.